sedol1339/files/abstracts.md

 ## 1997

+Bell, A. J., & Sejnowski, T. J. (1997).
+The “independent components” of natural scenes are edge filters.
+Vision Res., 37(23), 3327–3338.
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2882863/pdf/nihms-197142.pdf

+    - We propose the infomax network: a new unsupervised algorithm based on information maximization
+    - Being trained on images, it produces sets of visual filters that are localized and oriented
+    - The outputs of these filters are as independent as possible, since an algorithm performs ICA
+    - Compared to PCA and ZCA, the ICA filters have more sparsely distributed outputs on natural scenes

 Hinton, G. E., & Ghahramani, Z. (1997).
 Generative models for discovering sparse distributed representations.
 Philos.
 Trans.
 R. Soc.
 London, Ser.
 B. Retrieved from https://www.cs.toronto.edu/~hinton/absps/rgbn.pdf

     - We propose the Rectied Gaussian Belief Net: a hierarchical generative neural network